 Augment Weave.
 You deal one additional point of arcane damage for each damage dice with your arcane spells.
 This applies once per spell.
 You may apply this to spells that do not deal arcane damage, but only once per short or long rest.

 Arcane Strike.
 You can enhance your attacks with a blast of arcane damage.
 As a [strike] effect, you can add 1d6 points of arcane damage to your melee or ranged weapon attacks.
 For every four character levels you gain, you gain an additional dice of damage.
 You may choose to spend them all at once or one for each attack.
-You regain all uses at the end of a short rest.
+You regain all spent dice at the end of a short rest.

 Energy Blast.
 You can release a blast of arcane force as if you possessed the Mystic Blast feat (arcane damage only).
 You may use this blast number of times equal to your Intelligence modifier before replenishing at a long rest.
 This deals a number of d4 dice equal to one-quarter your level (minimum 1d4).